jorg-gradwohl/Cyberlab/README.md

 Cyberlab is a hands-on learning environment designed to:

-- Simulate a realistic SOC at home — including log collection, correlation, and alerting using Splunk and Wazuh
+- Simulate a realistic SOC at home — including log collection, correlation, and alerting using Splunk (with Microsoft Sentinel planned for cloud-based expansion)
 - Explore cybersecurity concepts from both red team and blue team perspectives
 - Deploy and experiment with tools like IDS/IPS, DNS sinkholes, and honeypots
 - Build automation with Python, Docker, SQL, and Linux shell scripting